-The school’s motto is summed up by the five C’s: Critical thinking, Creativity, Communication, Christianity, and Commitment.
 The school believes in peaceful co-existence among all people, including harmony and tolerance among Palestinians, both Christians and Muslims.
 Dar al-Kalima provides top-quality education to all students, regardless of gender, race, ethnicity, religion, or ability to pay tuition fees.

-This school year’s offerings include table tennis, modern and folkloric dance, swimming, mosaic, choir, band, and an English-language club that teaches through interactive games.
+This school year’s offerings include environmental club, table tennis, modern and folkloric dance, swimming, mosaic, choir, band, and an English-language club that teaches through interactive games.
 These activities provide opportunities for exercise and personal growth that the students might not otherwise find access to in their neighborhoods.
 It is Dar al-Kalima’s hope that these opportunities will spark a love of learning that will last a lifetime.

 Dar al-Kalima is also amidst a decade-long project to switch all Math and Science education to be taught in English.
 This year, 2021, all Math and Science courses at Dar al-Kalima from KG to fifth grade are taught in English.
 This prepares students exceedingly well for studies abroad, international work, and provides a more in-depth English language education.

 Dar al-Kalima Evangelical Lutheran School in Bethlehem is the newest of the ELCJHL Schools, founded in the year 2000.
 Dar al-Kalima is co-educational from kindergarten through the 12th grade.